 What Are Healthy Boundaries?

 Healthy boundaries are the limits you set to protect your time, energy, and emotional well-being.
-They’re about saying “yes” to what aligns with your values and “no” to what drains you.
+They are about saying "yes" to what aligns with your values and "no" to what drains you.
 Boundaries ensure that your needs are respected while maintaining healthy relationships with others.

 Without boundaries, the holidays can quickly become overwhelming.
 Saying "yes" to every event, gift exchange, or family demand might seem polite, but it can lead to burnout, resentment, or strained relationships.